 Most of these collisions occur during the summer months and during the day, because of the prevalence of child riders during these months and hours.
 Children are not as visible in traffic and may not be as familiar with the rules of the road as older bikers.

-In terms of cause, excessive vehicle speed is one of the leading contributing factors in serious injury crashes.
+According to a report from the National Highway Traffic Safety Administration, the most common reason for cycling accidents is collision with a car (29%).
 Riders are normally not seriously injured if the vehicles are moving 20mph or slower, but they are nearly always seriously injured or killed if the vehicles are traveling 40mph or faster.
 Speed increases the force in a collision and also reduces reaction time.
 That latter condition is especially important with regard to bicyclist visibility, a point that is discussed below.

 While some drivers speed and ignore traffic laws, others should never have gotten behind the wheel at all, because they were already dangerously impaired.
 Such impairment can come from: